(Last Time Taught: Fall 2021)

-A more detailed course syllabus is provided in the course Canvas site once the course begins.
+A more detailed course syllabus will be provided in the course Canvas site once the course opens.
+In the meantime, if you have any questions about the course that are not answered here, please contact: Dr. McNair

 Course Description